-LINUX reacts to certain control characters which might conflict with the Qzmodify codes.
-For example, control-D sends an end-of-file signal to LINUX but is also the delete character in Qzmodify.
-You should use the LINUX stty program to change the default end-of-file signal.
-Please see the section "Error!
-Reference source not found." for more details.
+Linux reacts to certain control characters which might conflict with the Qzmodify codes.
+For example, control-D sends an end-of-file signal to Linux but is also the delete character in Qzmodify.
+You should use the Linux stty program to change the default end-of-file signal.
+Please see the section Control characters and stty for more details.